 ssS: Let us cast a glance at the US stone branch.
 What are your ideas relative to US-Companies?

 Brett Rugo: I think sustainability has to be the number one issue in the marketing of domestic firms.
-By that I mean a lot of different aspects reaching from short transportation ways or quarry restoration over water recycling to human right issues like the lack of child labor usage and other ethical standards in the production.
+By that I mean a lot of different aspects reaching from short transportation ways or quarry restoration over water recycling to human rights issues like the lack of child labor usage and other ethical standards in the production.

 ssS: What about the scope of products currently offered by US-Companies – is it wide enough?

 Brett Rugo: In many firms there is not enough diversity.
-As today’s markets are changing very fast a successful company has to offer a wider range of products then, for instance, only slabs.
+As today’s markets are changing very fast a successful company has to offer a wider range of products than, for instance, only slabs.
 In that context design is a very important topic.
 Here, the stone industry does have to be in a fruitful communiaction with the design communities to inform them that stone is an entirely ,green’ and, more then this, a beautiful material.

 Coverings, Chicago, April, 27th – 30th